Mohammedshezil/PRODIGY_CS_01/README.md

 🛠️ Installation & Setup
 1. Prerequisites
 Ensure you have Python 3.x installed.
-You can check your version by running:
+You can check your version by running: python --version
-`python --version`

 2. Run the Tool
-Navigate to your Desktop directory in PowerShell and execute:
+Navigate to the project directory and execute:

-`python task1.py`
+Bash
+python caesar_tool.py

 🚀 Usage Steps
-* Encrypt: Choose option 'e', enter your secret text, and set an integer shift value.
+Encrypt: Select Option 1, enter your text, set a shift value, and name your file.

-* Decrypt: Choose option 'd', paste your encrypted message, and enter the matching shift value.
+Decrypt: Select Option 2, input the filename and the corresponding shift value.

-* Exit: Choose option 'q' to close the interface.
+Exit: Select Option 3 to close the interface.

 ⚠️ Disclaimer
 The Caesar Cipher is a basic substitution cipher and is vulnerable to modern cryptanalysis.
 This tool is intended strictly for educational purposes as part of the Prodigy InfoTech internship program.